ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 ### I don't like Beatmap Discussion!
 How do go back to the older system?

 Beatmap Discussion is now live.
-There is no way to return to the older system; however, old maps with mods may still use the old modding system.
+There is no way to return to the older system; however, pre-Beatmap Discussion beatmaps with mods may still use the previous modding system.

 ## See also